goranmoomin/HackerNews/README.md

 I did a pre release, you might want to try it out by downloading it from the [releases tab](https://github.com/goranmoomin/HackerNews/releases).

+If you're getting a warning that says the application is damaged, the temporary solution is to clear the quarantine flag by running `xattr -c ~/Downloads/HackerNews.app` in the Terminal.
+Sorry for the inconvenience, will fix this soon.

 ## Development

 I wrote the [HNAPI](https://github.com/goranmoomin/HNAPI) package for interfacing with HN.
 It handles